Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial2.md

 description: Tutorial 2 for Students to learn Unix/Linux File Management
 ---

-# Tutorial 2: Unix / Linux File Management
+# Tutorial 2: Unix and Linux File Management

 ## Main Objectives of this Practice Tutorial